-The Council will seek to establish and provide a network of safe, convenient and pleasant cycle and pedestrian links between the town centre, schools, recreational facilities, industrial and residential areas.
+The Council will seek to establish and provide a network of safe, convenient and pleasant cycle and pedestrian links between the town centre, school, recreational facilities, the railway station, Millennium Park and Naas.
 A vital component in encouraging people to travel by bicycle is the provision of secure cycle parking facilities.
 The Council will seek for the provision of such facilities at strategic locations in the town and as part of all new commercial, educational, recreational and retail facilities.

-P2.5.4 It is the policy of the Council to facilitate and encourage cycling and walking as a more convenient, popular and safe method of transport..
+P2.5.4 It is the policy of the Council to facilitate and encourage cycling and walking as a more convenient, popular and safe method of transport.